matt51814/matt51814/README.md

 - 👋 Hi, I’m @matt51814
 - 👀 I’m interested in Artificial Intelligence, Blockchains and Data.
 - 🌱 I’m currently learning Haskell as part of the Plutus Pioneers Program with Cardano.
-- 💞️ I’m looking to collaborate on Web Applications and AI.
+- 💞️ I’m looking to collaborate on data apps and AI.
 - 📫 How to reach me, email: matthawthorn@hotmail.com

 <!---